 - An ambitious team looking for a developer didn’t have much money for a prototype of their product, so they offered me some shares.
 We never talked about the exact numbers, because I refused to get shares in exchange for only a few days of work (the time I needed to build the prototype).

 If You Have To Share, Make Use Of Vesting!

-It all starts with the founders team.
+It all starts with the founder team.
 Founding a company is like marrying.
-You start with a lot of enthusiasm but you will go trough tough times.
-And with a very high chance your team will change over time.
+You start with a lot of enthusiasm, but you will go through tough times.
+And with a very high chance, your team will change over time.

-Living conditions will change for each of you as well as other things, so it’s smart to talk about what happens when someone is voluntarily leaving your company or you have to force him/her to.
+Living conditions will change for each of you as well as other things.
+So it’s smart to talk about what happens when someone is voluntarily leaving your company, or you have to force them to.

-Besides that it’s always a good thing to give some shares to your early and important employees.
-And if you are able to convince the one freelancer you need to sky-rocket your company, for example that awesome and talented sales guy, equity may be a perfect way to tie that rock star to your company, too.
+Besides that, it’s always good to give some shares to your early and essential employees.
+And if you can convince the one freelancer you need to sky-rocket your company, equity may be a perfect way to tie that rock star to your company.

-For all of these scenarios – partners, employees, freelancers, and maybe more – vesting is something you should consider from the very beginning, just to make sure you won’t end up with shareholders not providing any value.
+For all of these scenarios – partners, employees, freelancers, and maybe more – vesting is something you should consider from the very beginning to make sure you won’t end up with shareholders not providing any value.